Training your lower chest is crucial when it comes to building sturdy and defined pecs.

 - Pause for a couple of seconds, then push back to the start.
 Repeat for the desired times.

 The lower chest is involved in almost every pec exercise.
-But if you want to focus on it specifically, you can do that with dumbbells.
+But if you want to focus on it specifically, you can use dumbbells.

 The dumbbells provide a full range of motion and help you target your lower pecs effectively with and without a bench.

-Decline bench press, squeeze Press, chest fly, around the world, bridge press, pullover, and deficit pushup are some best examples of lower chest dumbbell workouts.
+Decline bench press, squeeze Press, chest fly, around the world, bridge press, and deficit pushup are some of the best exercises for forging your lower chest with dumbbells.

 These exercises help build strength and mass in your pectoral muscles, improve upper body definition, and increase pushing strength.